MicrosoftDocs/dynamics365smb-docs/business-central/bi-row-definitions.md

 -->

 > [!NOTE]
-> The sample finance reports in [!INCLUDE[prod_short](includes/prod_short.md)] aren't ready to use out-of-the box.
-Depending of the way you set up your G/L accounts, dimensions, G/L account categories, and budgets, you need to adjust the sample row and column definitions and the finance reports they're used in to match your setup.
+> The sample finance reports in [!INCLUDE[prod_short](includes/prod_short.md)] aren't ready to use out of the box.
+Depending on how you set up your G/L accounts, dimensions, G/L account categories, and budgets, adjust the sample row and column definitions and the finance reports that use them to match your setup.

 ## Use G/L account categories to change the layout of your financial statements

 You can use G/L account categories to change the layout of your financial statements.
 For example, after you set up your account categories on the **G/L Account Categories** page, you can choose the **Generate Financial Reports** action and update the underlying financial reports for the core financial reports.
-The next time you run one of these reports, such as the **Balance Statement** report, new totals and subentries are added.
+The next time you run one of these reports, such as the **Balance Statement** report, new totals, and subentries are added.

 Another benefit of using G/L account categories over the raw G/L accounts in your row definitions is that a change in your chart of accounts structure doesn't affect your financial reports.